:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 The good thing is that the filter capacity is large enough that we never had to pull the cleaner out to empty the basket mid-cycle, and it also never gets stuck.
 The unit's weight only comes into play when the cleaning is done, and it’s time to put it away.
 It charges very quickly, too, which will come in handy if you have a pool that’s too large to clean on a single charge.

-The only issue we encountered with this unit's cleaning capabilities was that, unlike our best robotic skimmer pick, it doesn’t skim, so we still need to remove free-floating leaves manually (or wait for them to sink).
+The only issue we encountered with this unit's cleaning capabilities was that it doesn’t skim, so we still need to remove free-floating leaves manually (or wait for them to sink).
 However, it made short work of debris on the floor and walls and returned to its parking position after each cleaning like clockwork.

 Dimensions: 15 x 8 x 17 inches | Weight: 26 pounds | Type: Robotic | Pool Type: In-ground | Cleaning Coverage: Floor, walls